-It was Burrows whose enthusiasm enabled the establishment of the Koraes chair, as an explicit commitment to the history of post-classical Greece.
-A series of distinguished Byzantinists have been holders of the Chair: F. H. Marshall (1926-1943); Romilly H. Jenkins (see ODNB; 1946-1960); Cyril Mango (1963-1968); Donald Nicol (1970-1988), while more recently the chair of Late Antique and Byzantine Studies was held by Averil Cameron, Judith Herrin and Charlotte Roueché.
-King’s College has for many years been one of the very few UK institutions where students can pursue a full range of courses on Byzantine topics at undergraduate, and master’s levels, as well as undertake PhD work.
+It was Burrows whose enthusiasm enabled the establishment of the Koraes Chair, as an explicit commitment to the history of post-classical Greece.
+A series of distinguished Byzantinists have been holders of the Chair: F. H. Marshall (1926-1943); Romilly H. Jenkins (see ODNB; 1946-1960); Cyril Mango (1963-1968); Donald Nicol (1970-1988); and Roderick Beaton (1988-2018).
+More recently the chair of Late Antique and Byzantine Studies was held by Averil Cameron, Judith Herrin and Charlotte Roueché.
+King’s College has for many years been one of the very few UK institutions where students can pursue a full range of courses on Byzantine topics at undergraduate and master’s levels, as well as undertake PhD work.
 As a consequence of its long history the library holdings are extremely rich, and the archives hold many important materials.

 Dochiariou Monastery, Mount Athos.
 Watercolour by Donald Nicol, 1950 (King’s College London Archives)

 Koraes Professor of Modern Greek & Byzantine History, Language and Literature

 Currently working on the postwar and Cold War adoptions of Greek children to the USA.

 Please see other research interests and other information on Professor Van Steen's staff profile.

 Currently working on aspects of the architectural production of Venetian Cyprus, on the fate of the island's cities in the Byzantine period, and on medieval pilgrimage and its physical setting.

 Please see other research interests and other information on Dr Papacostas' staff profile.